 Just after the Spruce Grove Campground, the Gabrielino Trail continues deeper into the San Gabriels, toward the West Fork and De Vore Campgrounds.
 Instead, head on the Sturtevant Trail, which you’ll only be on for about an eighth of a mile.

 You’ll pass near the entrance to Sturtevant Camp, the last remaining working camp from L.A.’s “Golden Age of Hiking.”
-It’s a fully functioning backcountry resort, and has a handbuilt log U.S. Forest Ranger station that’s the oldest surviving one in the country (built 1903).
-Unfortunately, the camp is privately owned by the United Methodist Church, so don’t go poking around unless someone knows you’re up there.
+It’s a fully functioning backcountry resort, and has a handbuilt log U.S. Forest Ranger station that’s the oldest surviving one in the country (built 1903) still in its original location.
+The camp was owned by the Methodist Church for years, although the good folks at Adams Pack Station raised the funds to purchase the area in 2015.
+In the future, they plan to restore and renovate the cabins and hold events in this incredible historic location.
+You can use their web site to reserve a cabin ahead of time.

 Continue along the Sturtevant Trail as it skirts along the flood control dam and crosses the creek.
 At the junction with the Upper Zion Trail, hop onto the Upper Zion and say goodbye to the water and cool canyon breezes.
 This section of the trip crawls up the north side of the Mount Zion ridge, passing through a short section of Jeffrey Pines before getting back to that all-too-familiar low San Gabriel scrub.